-Actinomycosis is believed to play a major part in building-related illnesses and may be responsible for many symptoms sometimes misdiagnosed as mould illness and CIRS.
+Actinomycosis is believed to play a significant part in building-related illnesses and may be responsible for many symptoms, which are sometimes misdiagnosed as mould illness and CIRS.
+Generally, bacteria grow before mould; some studies suggest bacteria may be a higher risk factor in mould illness than mycotoxins.